 How does the agent arrive at the prices for my items?

 Pricing the merchandise involves many factors.
 A good estate liquidator relies on an extensive reference library of antiques and collectibles price guides, auction records, on-line reference sites and catalogs. in cases of very unusual and/or valuable items agent will seek the advice of a professional with relevant expertise.
 Pricing requires thoughtful examination, proper research and some current knowledge of the market value of many different kinds of items.
 The agent must consider the desirability, quantity and location when deciding upon a price.

 What is done with things that do not sell?

 At the completion of the sale, the remaining items, if any, are disposed of per arrangement made of ahead of time between the owner and the agent.
 In cases where items are donated to a charity, agent will supply, to the owner, a receipt used for tax purposes from the person who picks up the items for the charity.
 Some families decide to have us leave the items that do not sale and they handle what to do with them.
-Some families was a buyout the items left.
+Some families want of a buyout the items left.
 We have a company that we work with that will possibly do a buyout of the remaining items depending on what is left at the end of the sale.

 Do I have to sign a contact?